jadamsit/Meme-Creating-Site/README.md

 # node

 This was a project that I created using node.js and MySQL.
 It is a meme creating and sharing social networking site.
+I also created a few python scripts to back up the database and the images

 Some of it's functionalities include: